keylime/ansible-keylime/README.md

 [![Build Status](https://travis-ci.org/keylime/ansible-keylime.svg?branch=master)](https://travis-ci.org/keylime/ansible-keylime) [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/keylime-project/community)

-Ansible role to deploy [Keylime](https://github.com/keylime/keylime) against a Hardware TPM.
+Ansible role to deploy [Keylime](https://github.com/keylime/keylime) with the [rust implementation of the keylime agent](https://github.com/keylime/rust-keylime) against a Hardware TPM.

-The role is currently configured to work with Fedora 32.
+The role is currently configured to work with Fedora 35.

 Contributions are welcome, should anyone wish to have this role provision other Linux distributions.